 Once you identify your desired review sites, you can give customers direct links to each platform so they can and write a review.
 We get into how you can send these review requests out in step two.

-Reviews on Facebook (Meta)
+Get more reviews on Facebook (Meta)

 To collect and display Facebook reviews, you can turn on the reviews feature in your settings.
 Log in to your business page, click “Settings” then “Privacy,” and go to “Page and Tagging”.
 Toggle the slider for “Allow others to view and leave reviews on your Page,” then toggle “Allow reviews on your Page” to ensure this feedback is viewable by the public.
 Hit save.

-Google Reviews & Business Profile
+Get more reviews on Google Business Profile

 You can check if you have seller ratings with this URL: https://www.google.com/shopping/ratings/account/lookup?q={yourwebsite}